Near Miss

 Why It Matters

 Why should you care about something that didn’t cause damage?
 Because near misses are the canaries in the coal mine for accidents waiting to happen.
 When a close call is recorded, it tells you that a hazard exists, that a control is weak, or that a process is slipping.
-On the flip side, miss those signals, and you might be one small shift away from a serious injury, a costly shutdown, or a legal headache.
-In many industries, the difference between a safe day and a disaster is a single missed warning.
+Miss those signals, and you might be one small shift away from a serious injury, a costly shutdown, or a legal headache.
+Consider this: in many industries, the difference between a safe day and a disaster is a single missed warning.
 That’s why organizations that treat near misses as learning opportunities tend to have lower injury rates, lower insurance premiums, and a culture where people feel safe speaking up.

 How It Works